2i2c-org/2i2c-org.github.io/content/blog/2024/gesis-binderhub-profiles/index.md

 - From 2i2c: Erik Sundell, Georgiana Elena, Yuvi, James Monroe, and Damian Avila.
 - The [persistent binderhub](https://github.com/gesiscss/persistent_binderhub/) project was the direct inspiration for all this work, with particular thanks to [Kenan Erdogan](https://github.com/gesiscss/persistent_binderhub/)
+- The [tljh-repo2docker](https://github.com/plasmabio/tljh-repo2docker) project, which explores similar ideas in the context of running only on a single node.
 - The broad JupyterHub and MyBinder.org community, particularly [Simon Li](https://github.com/manics) and [MinRK](https://github.com/minrk/)
 - Funding generously provided by [GESIS](http://notebooks.gesis.org) in cooperation with NFDI4DS [460234259](https://gepris.dfg.de/gepris/projekt/460234259?context=projekt&task=showDetail&id=460234259&) and [CESSDA](https://www.cessda.eu).